What are O-Rings Used for?

 Do you have dental implants?
 Dental professionals must keep the liquid out of the implant to protect their patients from infection or pain.

-To make this possible, they use a biomedical ring or silicone that creates a secure seal and keep the new tooth safe.
+To make this possible, they use a biomedical ring or silicone that creates a secure seal and keeps the new tooth safe.

 Inquire About Our Silicone and Plastic Products!